YCChenVictor/blog-frontend/_posts/2021-06-16-React-3-Life-Cycle.md

   );
 }
 ```
 so that the virtual DOM can be inserted into the container DOM.
 Notice!
-If you put these code in a file loaded before `App.js` loaded, the virtual DOM would only insert once when reload; as a result, to see the effects please load your file correctly.
+If you put these code in a file loaded before `App.js` loaded, the virtual DOM would only insert once when reload; as a result, to see the effects, please load your file correctly.
 Then, we may want to specify when these virtual dom loaded, meaning we need to have methods to observe the states changing.

 To use these functions, we need to use serval hooks to listen to states changing.
 To use states and hooks, we need to turn function into components:
 ```